matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Interesting things learned: Tweedie distribution and Sigmoid function.

+### 6: Multilabel
+If your data can have more than 1 label (e.g. an image can have a cat and a dog), use a sigmoid function instead of softmax.

+For a binary classifier, use sigmoid with size 1 instead of softmax with size 2 as an optimization.

+For sigmoid functions use a binary crossentropy loss function.

+Need a threshold for processing sigmoid results.
+Rule of thumb is number of specific tags / number of total examples.
+Should also explore S-cut or F-measure.

+Try to have training data with an equal number of labels and combinations of labels.

+Optionally could use several individual binary classifier models rather than one multilabel model.

+Something else that occurred to me... "class" and "label" mean nearly the same thing, but are used in different contexts.

 ### Notes on running *.ipynb files on google colab
 None of the design pattern *.pynb files ran "out of the box" for me.